dmulloy2/ProtocolLib/.github/CONTRIBUTING.md

 and the release date.
 8. `com.comphenix.protocol.utility.MinecraftProtocolVersion` contains a map of all the protocol version integers.
 If the protocol version has been incremented, add a new line to the map.
-9. `mvn` in root directory again.
+9. `gradlew build` in root directory again.
 If it builds successfully, test on the appropriate version of a Spigot server.
 If the build fails, debug!